aces/Loris/README.md

  * Package manager (for LINUX distributions)
  * Composer

-Composer should be installed with --no-dev option.
+<b>Important:</b> Composer should be installed with --no-dev option.
-Please consult the [LORIS Wiki Setup Guide](https://github.com/aces/Loris/wiki/Setup) for more information on this [Install process](https://github.com/aces/Loris/wiki/Install-Script) not included in this Readme.
+Consult the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) page on this [Install process](https://github.com/aces/Loris/wiki/Install-Script) for more information.

 # Installation